laryziinha/forge-scryfall-scrapper/README.md

-Forge-friendly Scryfall image downloader designed to handle real-world Forge naming issues, special layouts and audit-based workflows.
+Designed to handle real-world Forge naming issues, special layouts and audit-based workflows.

 ## Screenshots
 Below are real screenshots from the interactive CLI, showing the main workflows.